Cayman Islands Wedding Traditions Complete Guide for Modern Couples

 What Is Steel Pan Wedding Music?

-Steel pansteel-pan music (steel-pan-MEW-zik) is Caribbean percussion performed on tuned metal drums, providing ceremonial and reception entertainment for 60% of Caymanian weddings at costs of CI$500-2,000 (US$625-2,500) per performance.
-This Trinidad-originated tradition has been embraced in the Cayman Islands for over 50 years.
+Steel pan music is Caribbean percussion performed on tuned metal drums, providing ceremonial and reception entertainment at Caymanian weddings at costs of CI$500-2,000 (US$625-2,500) per performance.
+This Trinidad-originated tradition has been embraced in the Cayman Islands for decades and adds authentic Caribbean ambiance to celebrations.

 Steel Pan Performance Options